munificent/journal/packages/typographic_markdown/README.md

     whitespace on either side to an em dash (&mdash;).
 This is different from SmartyPants, which uses a triple-dash for em dashes and double-dash for en dashes.
-I find en dashes are so rare that I would rather use ` -- ` for em dashes and write the HTML entity for en dashes.
+I find en dashes are so rare that I would rather use ` -- ` for em dashes and write the HTML entity for en dashes explicitly.